 The tourism and hospitality sector has been regaining ground with a stronger dollar and focus on local hospitality and tourism experiences as well as international travel experiences.
-Tourism is projected to directly support 120 million jobs by 2021,according to the World Travel and Tourism Council with more large employers rotating hospitality workers in various sectors within the industry, it’s a good time for graduates to get started in their careers.
+Tourism is projected to directly support 120 million jobs by 2021, according to the World Travel and Tourism Council.
+Increasingly, large employers are rotating hospitality workers in various sectors within the industry; it’s a good time for graduates to get started in their careers.

 Our relevant and comprehensive training provides graduates with many choices when it comes to career paths.
 This could include employment with national hotel chains or with local resorts, clubs, restaurants or banquet facilities.
 The airline and cruise ship industries also regularly hire our grads.

 Our grads enter the workforce and advance to supervisory and management positions in a variety of functions including: